 To get started and avoid getting overwhelmed aim to reduce waste and your environmental impact in small increments, wait until your current products are finished before you start to replace items otherwise you’ll just create more waste, right?

-What Is A Zero Waste Lifestyle?
+What Is A Zero Waste or Low Waste Lifestyle?

 - Reuse (repurpose)

 You may have seen headlines of people reducing the waste they generate at home every year to a single jar.
-This is an extreme example as the goal of zero waste is not to produce no waste but rather to lower the waste you generate in everyday life as much as practically possible.
+This is an extreme example as the goal of low waste is not to produce no waste but rather to lower the waste you generate in everyday life as much as practically possible.

 Unfortunately, there is no such thing as “away”, our waste collects in all kinds of surprising places including the stomachs of sea birds and marine animals.
 Studies have shown that plastic can be found in 90% of sea birds, shocking right?
 That statistic is enough to make me not want to buy plastic ever again, but unfortunately, it’s not always that simple!

 Most of the plastic and other items that we throw away is just shifted to another location such as a landfill, the ocean or sometimes a recycling plant.
 On occasion, our waste is turned into energy by use of controversial energy to waste plants that emit greenhouse gasses.
-With this said even though plastic and waste a big issue it’s not our only problem, we’re facing a climate crisis and waste reduction is one link in the environmental chain.
+With this said even though plastic and waste are a big issue it’s not our only problem, we’re facing a climate crisis and waste reduction is one link in the environmental chain.

 A Custodian Against Climate Change